 Choose Low or No-Heat Styling

 Flat irons and curling irons are very convenient, but daily use will eventually lead to dryness and damage.
 Heat tools are fine for occasional use, but try to get into the habit of low or no-heat styling when you can.
 Examples of styling techniques that don't require a lot of heat include:

 Try any of these hairstyles that don't need to have ends "bumped" or curled:

 Wrap and Protect at Night

 Not only does wrapping your hair at night save you time in the morning, but it also protects your delicate tresses while sleeping, especially if you add in extra protection in the form of a silk hair cover or pillowcase.
-Wrap your hair into a doobie with a brush or comb, molding your hair to the shape of your head, you preserve body and volume in a low-maintenance fashion that requires absolutely no heat.
-You won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.
+Wrap your hair into a doobie with a brush or comb, molding your hair to the shape of your head.
+This preserves body and volume in a low-maintenance fashion that requires absolutely no heat.
+You also won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.

 Relaxers strip away a ton of the hair's natural oils during the process of straightening; replacing that moisture isn’t just recommended, it’s essential to keeping hair in good shape.
-Instead of using greasy, petrolatum-laden products which don't actually moisturize the hair but only coat it, rely on good-quality conditioners and moisturizers to maintain proper moisture levels for your locks.
+Instead of using greasy, petrolatum-laden products which don't actually moisturize the hair but only coat it, rely on good-quality conditioners and moisturizers to maintain proper moisture levels for your hair follicle.
 Follow each shampoo with a rinse-out conditioner and deep condition two to four times per month, depending on your hair's needs.